Otoplasty – Ear Reshaping Surgery

 Otoplasty – prominent asymmetric ears were set back nicely to create a natural symmetric result.

 Typically, ear reshaping surgery is performed on both ears.
 This tends to ensure symmetry between the two ears.
 Otoplasty can be done any time after the ears have reached their full size, usually after the age of 5.

-The surgery is usually done on an outpatient basis at the plastic surgeon’s clinic but can be performed in a hospital environment when that seems more appropriate.
+The surgery is usually done on an outpatient basis at the plastic surgeon’s office but can be performed in a hospital environment when that seems more appropriate.

 The procedure is usually done under local anesthetic or local anesthetic with sedation.
 However, if the surgery is extensive or the patient is a young child, the surgeon may opt for using general anesthesia.
 The exact steps of the procedure will depend on the situation being addressed.